-    - After eating so many frozen meals in a row I was dying to make something fresh.
+- Missed fresh food like salads.
+After eating so many frozen meals in a row I was dying to make something fresh.
 I just wanted a salad or a sandwich or anything I had to make myself.
 I didn’t even eat all the meals in a row (due to outside obligations).
 What I really missed was having eggs/more protein for breakfast.
 I have eggs every morning so I missed them terribly.

 What Is My Future With Diet-to-Go?

-- I’m considering signing up to continue with Diet-to-Go for the next couple months.
+- I’m considering signing up to continue with Diet-To-Go for the next couple months.
 I DID lose weight during the 5 days which means I would probably keep losing weight.
-Plus it would be a LOT easier to do since I won’t be cooking for myself and Kepa.
+Plus it would be a LOT easier to do since I won’t be cooking for myself.
 My only consideration currently is the cost.

 - If I choose another meal plan it will be just for lunch and dinner and I’ll most likely go low-carb with my selection.
 I did not enjoy the breakfasts enough plus I really just like my boring breakfast of eggs or egg muffin every morning.

-- I’m seriously considering becoming an ambassador and have become an affiliate as well (links included).
+- I’m seriously considering becoming an ambassador and have become an affiliate as well (links included in this post so thank you for using them and supporting me).
 I want to be honest and open with all of this so I’m letting you know now.
 I will recommend the product to certain people, especially people with no time or desire to cook who enjoy convenience.

 Try Diet-to-Go For Yourself

-Overall I liked the product and service despite the downsides.
+Overall I liked the Diet-To-Go products and service despite the downsides.
 That decision is for every individual to make, so I think it’s a service worth trying.
 If you hate it, they give you a refund.
 Nothing to lose, right?